Chelmsford High School Dual Enrollment Courses

 World Languages

-French 4 H, CP (Grades 11, 12)
+French 4 H, (Grades 11, 12) – NOT AVAILABLE SY2025-26

 This intermediate level is designed for students who have successfully completed French 3.
 Students will continue to build proficiency in the three modes of communication: interpersonal, interpretive, and presentational.
 In open-ended and culturally contextualized situations, students will narrate and discuss, question and debate, and reach consensus on topics which explore the question of individual identity in relation to society.
 Themes to be explored include education and career choices, current events, advertising and the media, art and technology, and health.
 Students will watch select audio visual clips, discuss news articles, and analyze authentic literary sources spanning several centuries.
 Vocabulary acquisition will be guided by topics discussed in class and grammar explanations will highlight exceptions.
 Class will be conducted exclusively in French.
 Participation in the Honors course is by teacher recommendation.